keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 ```

 Now, let's assume that the configuration of that workload needs to be changed.
-In this example we will assume that the image of that workload
+In this example we assume that the image of that workload
 should be updated, but a configuration change is not limited to that.
 From here, you essentially have two options:

 * **Only update the configuration *without* updating the `app.kubernetes.io/version`
-label:** This can be of use when the change in the configuration should happen regardless
+label:** This can be useful when the change in the configuration should happen regardless
-of the result of any task or evaluation, e.g., when there was a critical
+of the result of any task or evaluation, e.g., when the previously used image has a critical vulnerability
-vulnerability in the previously used image and the image needs to be updated as quickly as possible.
+and the image must be updated as quickly as possible.
-If you wish to do that, then the `podtato-head-frontend` would be changed as follows:
+To do that, change `podtato-head-frontend` as follows:

 ```yaml
 apiVersion: apps/v1